Home

 Who am I?

-I am a Ph.D. student in the department of Computer Science at Columbia University.
+I am a Ph.D. candidate in the department of Computer Science at Columbia University.
 My advisor is Professor Henning Schulzrinne.
 I've been working at Internet Real Time Lab since Summer 2005 when I was a M.S. student.
 I got my M.S. degree from the department of Computer Science at Columbia University in February 2006.

 I got my B.S. degree from the department of Computer Engineering at Seoul National University, Seoul, Korea, in February 1997.